expfactory/expfactory/docs/pages/3-usage.md

  - **var_value** the variable_value to pass
  - **token** the subject token to pass for.
 If a particular combination of exp_id and token is seen twice, a warning will be issued and the later defined taken preference.
 If you set token to "*" it will be treated as a global variable, and set for all subject ids (also defined in the file) that do not have a previously defined value for the variable in question.

-The variables will be passed to the experiment `test-parse-uri` via the URL, and it's up to the experiment to parse them with JavaScript.
-For example, if I am participant `789` and I start the `test-parse-uri` task, my variables will be passed in the format (shown for one and more than one variable):
+The variables will be passed to the experiment `test-parse-url` via the URL, and it's up to the experiment to parse them with JavaScript.
+For example, if I am participant `789` and I start the `test-parse-url` task, my variables will be passed in the format (shown for one and more than one variable):

 ```